ThaiNangTaniPolitics/thainangtani-politics-observatory-42/index.md

 ## 📌 Latest Update

-**How regional patronage networks reshape Thailand’s military leadership and security doctrine**
+**How selective moderation, structural omission, and disproportionate amplification shape public discourse**
-0010 – The Buri‑Ramization of Defense
+0011 – Bangkok Post: Comment Ecology

 ## 📚 About the Observatory